rubyonracetracks/tutorial-rails-rubymn2/04-08-forhire_user_profile.md

 # Unit 4
 ## Chapter 8: Adding Forhire Display to User Profile

 In this chapter, you will add the for hire profile to the associated user's profile page.
 You will also give users the ability to add a for hire profile (if they don't already have one) from their own profile pages.
+Please note that visitors who do not log in do not have access to user profile pages and are thus not relevant in this chapter.

 ### New Branch
 Enter the command "git checkout -b 04-08-user_forhire".